saurookadook/astrological-cli-app/README.md

 # Astrological

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/astrological`.
-To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem
+Welcome to Astrological, a Ruby gem that utilizes a CLI that lets you find your horoscope reading from a few different sites.
+Once you choose your sign, you will also be able to select the time period of the reading (daily, monthly, or yearly) that you would like to view.

 ## Installation